rschlaefli/tab-group-webextension/src/docs/setupInstructions/DataCollection.md

 ## Data Storage and Review

-All data is stored in your user home directory (i.e., `/home/X/tabs` on Linux and `C:/Users/X/tabs`).
+All data is stored in your user home directory (i.e., `/home/X/tabs` on Linux and `C:/Users/X/tabs` on Windows).
 You are free to have a look and censor the collected data at any time; however, we would advise you to focus on the final review after the conclusion of the second phase.
 This will save you time and allows you to work more efficiently using our review and cleanup tooling.